rkwitt-teaching/CV-2425-ExSheet4/README.md

 - $B \in \mathbb{R}^{h \times h}, b \in \mathbb{R}^h$
 - $C \in \mathbb{R}^{h \times o}$

 using `torch.nn.Linear` and `torch.nn.functional.relu`.
-In particular, you should implement this within a class
+In particular, you should implement this within the class (derived from `nn.Module`)

 ```python
 class MLP(nn.Module):